-Kaposi’s sarcoma usually presents with multiple pink or purple patches in pale skin and brown or black patches in darker skin, or nodules (bumps) on the skin, especially the face, trunk and legs.
+Kaposi’s sarcoma usually presents with painless, multiple pink or purple patches in pale skin and brown or black patches in darker skin, or nodules (bumps) on the skin, especially the face, trunk and legs.
 The mouth may also be involved, especially the hard palate.
 The prognosis is poor in advanced cases when organs such as the gut, lungs and lymph nodes are affected (visceral Kaposi’s sarcoma).
 Non-visceral (skin) Kaposi’s sarcoma is usually not life-threatening, but can become extensive and have an unacceptable appearance.
-The patches and nodules often improve with antiretroviral treatment.
-All patients with Kaposi’s sarcoma should start ART within 1 week of presenting to the clinic.
+The patches and nodules often improve with ART.
+All patients with Kaposi’s sarcoma should be fast tracked and started on ART within 1 week of presenting to the clinic.
 Mild cutaneous KS may respond to ART alone while extensive KS requires chemo or radiotherapy.
 All patients with extensive skin lesions, oral lesions or signs of disseminated KS should be referred to a KS or specialist clinic within 2 weeks of starting ART.

 Kaposi’s sarcoma presents with purple or brown skin patches or nodules.

 - Kaposi’s sarcoma is associated with the Human Herpes 8 virus which may be sexually transmitted.

 1-58 What is non-Hodgkin’s lymphoma?